ParentCircle empowers parents to raise successful children through holistic parenting.

 Situation 1

 While playing chess with his 9-year-old daughter, Ravi hears a beep.
 It’s his Diwali day off, but he’s receiving emails from his clients in London.
 He figures that sending a quick reply wouldn’t take too long and starts typing on his phone.
 “Papa, look here!” his daughter calls out.
 She’s waiting for him to make his next move.
 Distracted, he moves his pawn, even as he receives another notification.
-By the time he looks up again, his daughter’s gone …
+By the time he looks up again, his daughter’s gone…

 Situation 2

 Upon logging off for the day, Sandhya steps out of her home office and braces herself for her second work shift.
-She has to prepare dinner, get her children to eat, and put them in bed.
-She also has a deadline to meet—she promised herself she would finish her work after the children have gone to bed.
+She has to prepare dinner, get her children to eat, and put them to bed.
+She also has a deadline to meet—she promised herself she would finish her work after the children had gone to bed.
 She selects some videos on the iPad and allows her children to watch them, while she tackles her pending tasks.

 Situation 3

 Sam is exhausted by the time the Zoom meeting marathon is over.
 All he wants to do is relax.
 He plonks himself down on the couch and looks for some mindless entertainment on TV.
 His wife and his teenage sons are huddled over their high-speed Wi-Fi devices, eating dinner and watching their favorite shows in the comfort of their own bedrooms.
-It’s close to midnight and Sam has watched a few episodes of ‘The Family Man.’
+It’s close to midnight, and Sam has watched a few episodes of ‘The Family Man.’
 He’s tempted to watch just one more episode ...

 On the one hand, research warns us about the harmful effects of gadget overuse on our children and our relationships.
 On the other hand, we cannot imagine our world without these gadgets.
 While technology is a great enabler, it can also disable us.
 The cost of being able to connect with anyone in the world is that we might not be fully present with the person physically next to us.
 And this is exactly why we need balance.